absoludity/charm-bootstrap-wsgi/README.md

 If you find yourself needing to do more than this, let me know :-)

-For simplicity, this example app is deployed from the charm itself with the archived code in the charm's files directory.
+For simplicity, the default example app is deployed from the charm itself with the archived code in the charm's files directory.
 But the wsgi-app role also allows you to define a code_assets_uri, which if set, will be used instead of the charm's files directory.

 The nagios check used for your app can be updated by adjusting the check_params passed to the role in playbook.yml (or you can additionally